In The Gdp Accounts Production Equals

 Depreciation

 Depreciation, also known as consumption of fixed capital, represents the decrease in the value of capital assets due to wear and tear or obsolescence.
 It is an expense that reduces profits but does not represent an actual outflow of cash.
-To accurately reflect the total income generated from production, depreciation is added back to net domestic product to arrive at gross domestic product.
+To accurately reflect the total income generated from production, depreciation is added back to net domestic product to arrive at gross domestic product That's the part that actually makes a difference.
+Which is the point..

 • Definition: Decrease in the value of capital assets